Yes, this website is about driving faster, but let’s kick things off with a little introspection.

 The mechanics of motivation

 No matter whether we are hobbyist drivers, serious amateur competitors, aspiring professionals, or near the top of our game, we are competitive and motivated to win.
 What does it mean to be motivated?
 What is motivation?
 It is an emotion we feel as a drive to fulfill a desire; to meet an end.
 Throughout our lives, we are motivated to do lots of things… to find love, make more money, start our own businesses, lose weight, get in better shape, travel more, etc. And in the moments when we feel particularly motivated, we may make small steps forward towards our goals, but we quickly slip back to our routines, because we find it terribly hard to maintain the will to keep up the effort.
-So we seek shortcuts and eventually stop trying, and fall back to pursuing immediate short-term pleasures, but then we feel guilty about giving up on what we really want.
+So we seek shortcuts, stop trying, and fall back to pursuing immediate short-term pleasures, but then we feel guilty about giving up on what we really want.
 So we look for motivation again.
 And the cycle repeats.

 Seeking motivation can turn into a surprising pitfall, in that the very process of seeking and consuming motivational content becomes a quick fix!
 Instead of actually doing things to get what we want, we feel good about simply feeling motivated.
 We fall into the thinking that by being sufficiently motivated, we will automatically move towards what we want; that progress towards our goal will “just happen”.
 When we really want something, but recognize that we aren’t putting in the effort, it makes us feel guilty.
 It makes us feel like we are losing time.
 So we end up using motivational content to subdue that guilt, and give ourselves the false feeling of having “accomplished” something by simply being motivated.
 We trick ourselves into believing that we are focused, serious, and in the zone, and our brain registers this as a victory.
 We set the subconscious pattern that the solution to feeling guilty about not achieving whatever we want is to seek the feeling of “being motivated”.
 It becomes a habit that replaces real effort, and becomes an escape from actually putting in the work.
 So we turn to motivational content not to generate action, but to generate feelings.
 Our actual objective becomes to feel, not do.